Rexhe Bytyçi

-Rexhe Bytyçi (Serbo-Croat: Redže Bitiči) (born 5 May 1987) is an Albanian footballer who plays as a striker.
+Rexhë Bytyçi (Serbo-Croat: Redže Bitiči) (born 5 May 1987) is an Albanian footballer who plays as a striker.

 He lived in Austria for many years which means he is eligible to play for Albania, Austria and Kosovo.
 During the 2006–07 season, Bytyci was on trial with the reserve team of the Spanish side Real Betis Balompié, but he didn't pass the test.